Skip to content

 Oracle

 A mechanism to provide external information to a blockchain, so that it can be used by smart contracts, for example.
-Flare oracles include the FTSO and the State Connector.
+Flare oracles include the FTSO and the Flare Data Connector.

 Price pair